 Please have a look at the list of open topics and reach out to me to discuss this further.

 All the internship proposals should rely on the standardised approach we are advocating for the Multimodal Pipeline.
 The approach use its own data collection format, the Meaningful Learning Task (MLT) sessions.

 - Using smartphones for Multimodal Learning Analytics

 - Exploratory Data Analysis with the Learning Pulse dataset

-Smartphones have embedded multiple sensors such as: accelerometers, GPS, Microphones, Cameras, etc. For this project the task would be to develop an application that uses the data obtained by the sensors from smartphones in order to record Multimodal Learning experiences.
+Smartphones have embedded multiple sensors such as accelerometers, GPS, Microphones, Cameras, etc. For this project, the task would be to develop an application that gathers smartphone data and stores them in Multimodal Learning Hub in our house format the Meaningful Learning Task.
 Examples of learning experiences can be: dancing, gymnastics, martial arts, playing a musical instrument, public speaking, etc. The student can decide what type of learning task would like to make recordings from.
 The student also needs to do some recordings in order to test the developed application.
-For research purposes it would be better if the recordings are made using some experts and novices performing the learning tasks.
+For research purposes, it would be better if the recordings are made using some experts and novices performing the learning tasks.